Vineyard impacts need no science beyond everyday life

 The river was impaired for nutrients for decades as the industry didn’t take it upon itself to act as good stewards of the land and environment and do the right thing from the beginning.

-That said, there are some growers who have used sound environmental practices for a long time.
+That said, there are some growers that have used sound environmental practices for a long time.

 But given the general practices of most growers, the federal government was forced to step in and improve the situation.
 Visual inspection (I guess this isn’t scientific) provides numerous areas in the Napa River where algae is prevalent for many months out of the year.
 This is related to low water flows due to vineyard development of deep water wells reducing the water basin and aquifer that supports the Napa River.
 This is an easy middle school science fair demonstration.